Ghazaleh-J/README-Generator/READMEGen.md

   Copy the repository to your system, install inquirer, run: node index.js
   ## Usage
   creating a README File
+  ## License
+    The application is covered under BSD
   ## Contributing
   Practice, practice, practice
   ## Tests